 10-152-184 IT:WEB:PROGRAMMING-SQL ...write queries in a relational database: creating tables, setting primary/foreign keys, populating tables, manipulating data and reporting.
 Explore join types, stored procedures, functions, and database administration SQL statements.
 (Prerequisite: 10-154-125, IT:Web:Database Development) Course Typically Offered: Fall/Spring

 10-804-133 MATH & LOGIC ...students will apply mathematical problem solving techniques.
 Topics will include symbolic logic, sets, algebra, Boolean algebra, and number bases.
-(Prerequisites: Accuplacer Arithmetic=65 or ACT-Math =15 or 10-834-109, Pre Algebra AND Accuplacer Reading=55 or ACT-Reading=15 or 10-831-107, College Reading and Writing 1 or Intro to College Writing with "B" or better OR equivalent) 3 cr.
-Course Typically Offered: Summer/Fall/Spring
+(Prerequisites: One of the following or the equivalent: Cumulative GPA of 2.6 or greater; satisfactory math and reading assessment scores; 10-834-109, Pre-Algebra with a “C” or better; 10-831-107, College Reading and Writing 1 or Intro to College Writing with "B" or better) Course Typically Offered: Summer/Fall/Spring

 10-152-182 IT:WEB:SCRIPTING-PHP ...use PHP, MySQL, HTML5, CSS3 and Apache to create standards based websites.
 PHP is used to connect to a MySQL database and retrieve site content.
 PHP is also used to organize the HTML5.
 (Prerequisites: 10-154-125, IT:Web:Database Development; 10-152-185, IT:Web:Website Coding) Course Typically Offered: Fall/Spring